Windows Tweaks Logo Microsoft PC Help - 02 blue red

 The following bullets explain the most important functions and show which ones you can disable and which ones you should stay away from.
 As with the apps in Windows 10 autostart, the same applies here: The entries are sometimes useful and should not be deactivated.

-Entries marked in yellow can be deactivated immediately.
+Yellow marked entries can be deactivated immediately.

 • Windows.NET Framework: These entries are no longer valid and can be deactivated.
 They were once responsible for updating an older .NET Framework version.